nohwnd/NetPrague/README.md

 # .NET Meetup in Prague

 .NET Meetup in Prague organized by Microsoft and me.
-Find our latest event at <http://aka.ms/DotnetMeetupPrague>.
+Find our latest events at <https://www.meetup.com/microsoft-events-in-prague/>.

 Reach out if you are interested in speaking at our event via DotnetMeetupPrague@microsoft.com

-> 🔥 Next event coming in May 2025!
+> 🔥 Next event coming in July 2025!

+## May 27 2025 - Talk .NET with .NET Team: May

+- Dotnet Aspire and Open Telemetry - Vladyslav Horbachov (Microsoft)
+- MSTest: Unlock its full potential! - Youssef Fahmy (Microsoft)
+- HttpClient & performance - Miha Zupan (Microsoft)

 ## March 12 2025 - Talk .NET with .NET Team: March

 - .NET runtime on mobile: Swift interop - Milos Kotlar (Microsoft)
 - Microsoft.Testing.Platform – Jakub Jares (Microsoft)
-- .NET networking from Framework dawn to the distant future - Tomas Weinfurt (Microsoft) n
+- .NET networking from Framework dawn to the distant future - Tomas Weinfurt (Microsoft)

 ## Dec 11 2024 - Talk .NET with .NET Team